AMC Studio RM Case Study

 “Few other packages out there give you the level of fundamental control over your source data that Datamine does, which is a very valuable tool within the consultancy space because we deal with such disparate datasets of such different quality.”
 Justin Glanvill.

 “What people call the basic functions but are very powerful – so the extra commands, the ability to tailor macros and scripts for the software.
 I think that’s where I find the best benefits of the software packages.
 That raw adjustability that we can get to the nuts and bolts of the data and really pour more out of it than possibly with other software.”
 Nick Szebor.

 What challenges did they face?

-One the greatest challenges that AMC face are having older datasets that aren’t quite as good as the newer data.
-However, in order to incorporate this information into their projects, there just isn’t sufficient budget to go back and re-drill or re-capture data.
-One example explained by Justin was “a client that had a large legacy dataset of geotechnical information, and they needed this information incorporated into a three-dimensional model to enhance their support planning and support requirements within the mine plan.”
+One of the greatest challenges AMC face are having older datasets that aren’t quite as good as newer data.
+In order to incorporate this information into their projects, however, a lot of times there just isn’t sufficient budget to go back and re-drill or re-capture data.
+One example provided by Justin was “a client that had a large legacy dataset of geotechnical information, and they needed this information incorporated into a three-dimensional model to enhance their support planning and support requirements within the mine plan.”
 This is a very common problem in mines that have operated for a long period of time, often only having incomplete or sparse historical data available.
+S

 How was this done?

 Because the historical data did not contain direct RQD measurements, qualitative descriptions were instead used as a proxy to derive discrete indicator values to represent rock quality.
 A multiple indicator kriging methodology was used with the discrete values to estimate a model.
 Further post processing based on a probabilistic approach, including Monte Carlo simulations, were used to refine the MIK output resulting in a defensible and practical model that represented the deposit’s rock quality, as accurately as possible.